abitofhelp/servicelib/DOCS/diagrams/README.md

 ### Component Diagrams

 - **Authentication Component** - Shows the structure of the authentication component
+- **Database Component** - Shows the structure of the database package, including its interfaces and functions
 - **Dependency Injection Component** - Shows the structure of the dependency injection component
+- **Error Handling Component** - Shows the structure of the error handling system, including the relationships between different error types
+- **GraphQL Component** - Shows the structure of the GraphQL package, including server configuration and directives
 - **Health Check Component** - Shows the structure of the health check component
-- **Error Handling Component** - Shows the structure of the error handling system, including the relationships between different error types
+- **Logging Component** - Shows the structure of the logging package, including the logger interface and context logger
+- **Middleware Component** - Shows the structure of the middleware package, including middleware functions and utilities
 - **Retry Component** - Shows the structure of the retry package, including its configuration options and relationships with other components
+- **Telemetry Component** - Shows the structure of the telemetry package, including metrics and tracing components

 ## Diagram Formats